A Depth Psychological Approach to the Divine

 The Genesis and Nature of Evil

-Friday, November 6, 1998 @ 8:00 pm PST – 10:00 pm PST – The Genesis and Nature of Evil Presented by Christan D. Amundsen, M.Th., M.A.
-November 6, 1998 The issue of evil has disturbed humankind from the beginning.
-In coming to understand the Genesis and Nature of Evil, we may also come to insights on who we are and where we find ourselves, as well as the […]
+Friday, November 6, 1998 @ 8:00 pm PST – 10:00 pm PST – The issue of evil has disturbed humankind from the beginning.
+In coming to understand the Genesis and Nature of Evil, we may also come to insights on who we are and where we find ourselves, as well as the nature of reality itself.
+Evil at its most basic level is an obsessive narrowing of reality. […]

 Oracular Consciousness in Ancient and Modern Life